pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 within the smart contract.
-You can see these are the read operations I can do on the smart contract and these are the write operations I can do with this.
+You can see these are the read operations I can do on the smart contract and these are the write operations I can do with this smart contract.

-Thanks professor.
+student: Thanks professor.

-We review what exactly Jim and we
+prof: Later on we preview what exactly...

+student2: ...

-Yes, yes, that's right, yeah.
+prof: Yes, yes, that's right, yeah.

-Can you tell me a little bit about the money you were making?
+student2: ...
+Can you tell me a little bit about the money you were making? ...

-Money or?
+prof: Money or?
 I don't know what money was actually doing.
 The first thing was that you said, well, I made this comparison with a bank account.
 If you did something really wrong on a bank account, you can call the bank and tell them, hey, I did something wrong.
 Can you please reverse it?
 It's not that easy.